cdungca/document-classifier-final/README.md

 ## Data Collection and Preparation

-The data that needed for this study will be the actual text in each document and the category it was assigned to.
+The data that is needed for this study will be the actual text in each document and the category it was assigned to.
 The process of extracting these information and compiling it to a usable format will be as follows:

 - The links to the documents with their corresponding category can be extracted from the [Search Portal](https://policy.un.org/policy-all) page.
 There's a utility script to scrape the links and their assigned category and write them in a csv file.
 - After collecting the links, there's another script that will read each pdf and extract the full text.